Your personal data – what is it?

 Who are we?

 Each of the data controllers referred to above have their own tasks and a description of what data is processed and for what purpose is set out in this Privacy Notice.
-This Privacy Notice is sent to you jointly by Dyson Wine and by Special Cases Limited.
+This Privacy Notice is sent to you by Dyson Wine on our own behalf and on behalf of each of these data controllers.
 In the rest of this Privacy Notice, we use the word “we” to refer to each data controller, as appropriate

 What data do the data controllers listed above process?
 They will process some or all of the following where necessary to perform their tasks:

 Generally, the personal data we have about you is given to us directly by you.
-We may obtain some information from other sources, such as credit reference agencies, and some data is created about you, for example when you use our website and cookies create data about you.
+We may obtain some information from other sources, such as credit reference agencies, and some data is created about you, for example if you are recorded by CCTV cameras, or when you use our website and cookies create data about you.

 How do we process your personal data?